nicenemo/vibe_coding_mcp_presentation/presentation.md

 <div class="two-column-layout">
 <div class="left-column">

-* LLM and cutting edge are <br/>
+* LLM & cutting edg, a no
-  No friends
-* Use documentation and sample code
+* documentation & sample code
 * POC is easy
 * All tools with all options is not
 * existing webservice into MCP is easy